ego-errante/hello-fhevm-article/hello-fhevm part 3.md

 This:

 - sets up `react-query` query provider for the frontend.
 - configures the default network to ethereum sepolia with a custom rpc url.
-You can get the `your-infura-api-key` from the infura account get your the rpc url is a using the api you got from infura/metamask dashboard you created in in part 1.
+Replace `<your-infura-api-key>` with the metamask api key you got in part 1.

 **3.3.
 The Core of Frontend Functionality `useRockPaperScissors.tsx`**